References

 Ward MacDonald and Eben H. Norris, eds., Denison’s Make-Up Guide

-For the Amateur and Professional, Enlarged Edition, Illustrated by Harlan Tarbell (Chicago: T. S. Denison & Company, 1926).
+, Enlarged Edition, Illustrated by Harlan Tarbell (Chicago: T. S. Denison & Company, 1926).

 Jack Maguire, “Profiles of Texas: The Eyes of Texas,” 1978, pp.10–11